NatZombieGames/Nat-Music-Programme/README.md

 ## Project Details ##

-This is made entirely using Godot 4.4, which GDScript (all statically-typed) as the language.
+This is made entirely using Godot 4.4, with GDScript (all statically-typed) as the language.
 The project is organized into the following folders:
 - addons:
   - BuildDateSetter: Addon folder for the export plugin used to set the build date for any exported builds.
   - NatCustomExporter: Used to keep integrity of .svg files when exporting the project.